SoftwareAG/c8y-releasenotes/content/release-2024-0/applications-2024-0.md

 <tr>
 <td>Web SDK</td>
 <td>A new <code>activeClassName</code> input has been added to the data-grid and device-grid components.
 It can be used to define a class name to be appended to the last clicked row in the grid.
 Its default value is "active".
-This option can be deactivated by setting an empty string to the input.</td>
+This option can be deactivated by setting the input value to an empty string.</td>
 <td>DM-2324</td>
 <td>10.18.245.0</td>
 <td>UI</td>